BorisovMaksim/EnglishLanguage/README.md

 # This is a solution to LightAutoML course practice

-I compared lightautoml solution with fairseqsolution  in text classification task.
+I compared lightautoml solution with fairseq solution  in text classification task.
 Data is taken from kaggle competition: https://www.kaggle.com/competitions/feedback-prize-effectiveness

 # LightAutoML